Brovana (arformoterol tartrate)

 These are not all the possible side effects of Brovana.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Brovana.
 If your breathing problems quickly worsen after taking Brovana, contact 9-1-1 right away.1

 Things to note about Brovana

-Before starting Brovana, talk with your doctor if you:
+Before starting Brovana, tell your doctor if you have:1